250908-NET/BrewerC/Project2.md

 - Your application components must be loosely coupled, and exemplify a Service Oriented Architecture

 ### SQL Database
-- Your database must use MS SQL Server Express
+- Your database must use MS SQL Server
 - Your database must run inside of a docker container
 - Your database should be in 3rd normal form
 - Your database should include at least one many-to-many relationship